chantrip/DistributedCarParkingDetection/README.md

     #and then you will get the weight (.h5) file.
     ```

- 6. Edit lines inside test_script.py and inside the code you need to fill the directories before execute this code
+ 6. Edit lines inside test_script.py and fill the directories before execute this code
     ```bash
     labels_path = "<where is your test_label.txt>"
     root_images_folder = "<root of test image set directory>"